 Ad groups include ads to be shown to people searching for specific terms.
 A campaign can have several ad groups, each with its own ads and keywords.
 The ad content should be directly related to the keywords in your ad group.

-Let’s say you run an online bicycle shop.
-You might want to have separate ad groups for children’s bikes, racing bikes, mountain bikes, road bikes, helmets, and bike locks.
+Let’s say that you run an online bicycle shop.
+You might want to have separate ad groups for children’s bikes, racing bikes, mountain bikes, road bikes, helmets and bike locks.
 The ad group for children’s bikes should have keywords related to this product, and one of your keywords should be in the headline text of your ad.

 5. Write ads that directly relate to what your customers want to buy

 Your text ad should mention exactly what your customer wants to buy.
 Here’s an ideal scenario: